eceakcck/cs50_degrees/README.md

 # cs50_degrees

 Set of logical operations to derive information through information.
-Main goal is to create an AI that learns from what it already knows or given.
+Main goal is to create a basic AI that can link and derive information.

 Part of CS50: Introduction to AI course.